-The OneKey battery manager will periodically prompt you to calibrate your laptops battery.
+The OneKey battery manager will periodically prompt you to calibrate your laptop’s battery.
 This process involves fully charging the battery, letting it fully deplete, and then fully recharge it again.
 The process takes several hours, requires the laptop to be plugged in at all times, and shouldn’t be interrupted.
-This is the recommended procedure for all lithium base batteries (including your phone and other devices), although there is great disagreement about how often this should be performed.
+This is the recommended procedure for all lithium-based batteries (including your phone and other devices), although there’s great disagreement about how often this should be performed.
 OKO will prompt you every 60 days.
 You can perform this manually by letting your battery charge and discharge as described above by unplugging the charger and disabling Sleep mode in Windows.
 Remembering to do it without the notification prompts can be more challenging.

 You can trigger an out-of-cycle battery calibration by opening the Save Power: Battery Conservation tab in OneKey Optimizer and clicking on the Calibrate button.
-From the same tab, you can also put the battery into sleep mode if the computer is not to be used for some months time.
-This essentially puts the battery in a state optimal for long-term storage, and is similar to the same state your Lenovo laptop were in when it arrived from the factory.
+From the same tab, you can also put the battery into sleep mode if the computer isn’t to be used for some months.
+This essentially puts the battery in a state optimal for long-term storage, and is similar to the same state your Lenovo laptop was in when it arrived from the factory.

 OneKey Optimizer classifies “junk to be cleaned out” in three main categories: Computer usage reports, Redundant system registry, and Computer’s junk files.
 I’ll go through each of them in turn: